quinoacomputing/quinoa/README.md

 The quickest way to try Quinoa is to run the already built executables inside the [release](https://hub.docker.com/r/quinoacomputing/quinoa/) [docker](https://www.docker.com) container.

-### 1. Run the container on your local machine
+#### 1. Run the container on your local machine
 ```
 docker run -ti quinoacomputing/quinoa
 ```
-### 2. Run Quinoa executables inside the container, e.g.,
+#### 2. Run Quinoa executables inside the container, e.g.,
 ```
 charmrun +p4 /usr/local/bin/unittest -v
 ```

-The release docker container is configured for a single computer.
+The the release docker container executables are configured for a single computer.
 To run on clusters of networked compute nodes you must build from source:

 ## Build

-### 1. Install prerequisites
+#### 1. Install prerequisites

 - Debian/Ubuntu linux: (line 1: required, line 2: recommended)